 Please note that if you are a photographer, we do not buy, borrow, lease, or whatever, any other people’s photographs.
 We are a small, specialised picture library.
 We are not an agency.
 There seem to be many organisations out there who claim that picture libraries and agencies are desperate for pictures and that you can make easy money this way.
 This is absolutely not true!

-Try also the picture library of the photographers Mick Sharp and Jean Williamson.
+We also highly recommend the picture library of photographers Mick Sharp and Jean Williamson.
 Their website is www.windowonlosttime.co.uk, and they have outstanding landscape photographs, prehistoric monuments and much more.

 Subjects – a few examples